pgrobasillobre/Plot-Tip-Enhanced-FRET/README.md

 ![Tip Positions](./_static/tip-positions.png)

-Simulated spectra for each tip position are compared to experimental data.
-All spectra are normalized to the **maximum simulated fluorescence intensity**.
+Simulated spectra for each tip position are compared to experimental data. **All spectra are normalized independently:** for the simulation, the three simulated spectra are normalized with respect to the **maximum simulated fluorescence intensity across all tip positions**; similarly, the three experimental spectra are normalized with respect to the **maximum experimental fluorescence intensity across all tip positions**.

 ---